PassiveLogic/differentiable-swift-examples/README.md

 used and to show the power of automatic differentiation in various applications.
 We hope to grow this over time with new examples and documentation, and welcome contributions to that end.

+## Documentation
+Docc generated documentation can be found at https://passivelogic.github.io/differentiable-swift-examples

 ## Getting started

 Differentiable Swift is present as an experimental feature in modern Swift toolchains.
 Due to the rapid speed at which it